DARRIN T. MISH: Hello, this is the IRS Solution Attorney, Darrin T. Mish.

 DARRIN T. MISH: As far as I know, the federal government is not going to let them carry a concealed firearm.

-KATRINA MADEWELL: That was a female that came to my office.
+KATRINA MADEWELL: That was a female that came to our office.

 DARRIN T. MISH: I don’t think it’s as scary for them to go to businesses and make those contacts, but people’s homes?